 - According to this article at The Commonwealth Fund, “The [USA] leads the world in health care spending, but its residents are sicker and more likely to die of preventable conditions than those in other wealthy countries.”

 - Reference: In Case You Need a Reason to Eat More Avocado – Sept.
 26, 2017, Cedars-Sinai Staff

-- If you click the link, it’ll take you to the liquid magnesium product that I use and give you a 15% discount.
+- If you click the link, it’ll take you to the liquid magnesium product that I use.
 I’ve been using it for over a year and highly recommend it.
 The 16-ounce bottle lasts me several months.

 - Don Colbert, The Seven Pillars of Health, 1st ed.
 (Lake Mary, FL: Siloam, 2007), 7, Kindle.